-Brahms German Requiem and Dvorak Te Deum – 2024
+Brahms: Deutches Requiem – Dvorak Te Deum 2024

 Music Director Robert Dean explained the reasons for 2024 choice of Brahms German Requiem as the major work: